 All your projects and Preference Sets will be backed up.

-To switch to Cloud, type ENTERPRISE in the Command line, and press Enter.
-The Enter your Support Codes dialog box will open.
+To select Cloud Data, type ENTERPRISE in the Command line, and press Enter.
+The Installation dialog box will open.

 1. Enter your Local office Support ID.